 Counterfactual questions like these have attracted recent interest in the study of causal inference \citep*{gelman2013, pearl2018, imbens2020, dawid2022}.

-We assume as in design-based inference that the potential outcomes of each person are fixed, and therefore the joint distribution of potential outcomes in the sample is fixed, before randomization.
-Following \citet*{angrist1996}, we classify people into types based on their potential outcomes in intervention and control: “always takers” take up in intervention and control (effect=0), “compliers” take up in intervention but not control (effect=1), “defiers” do not take up in intervention but take up in control (effect=-1), and “never takers” do not take up in intervention or control (effect=0).
-We specify the joint distribution of potential outcomes by enumerating the numbers of always takers, compliers, defiers, and never takers in the sample.
-The joint distribution of potential outcomes provides more information than the average effect; it provides the full distribution of effects and disambiguates between zero effects from always and never takers.
-What is your best guess of the numbers of always takers, compliers, defiers, and never takers in the experiment you ran with six people?
+We assume, as in design-based inference, that the potential outcomes of each person are fixed, and therefore the joint distribution of potential outcomes in the sample is fixed, before randomization.
+Following \citet*{angrist1996}, we classify patients into types based on their potential outcomes in intervention and control: “always takers” take up the desired health behavior---they quit smoking---in intervention and control (effect=0); “compliers” take up in intervention but not control (effect=1); “defiers” do not take up in intervention but take up in control (effect=-1); and “never takers” do not take up in intervention or control (effect=0).
+We specify the joint distribution of potential outcomes with the numbers of always takers, compliers, defiers, and never takers in the sample.
+The joint distribution of potential outcomes provides more information than the average effect; it provides the full distribution of effects and disambiguates the zero effects of always takers from those of never takers.